What is Cognitive Behavioral Therapy (CBT)?

 Benefits of Cognitive Behavioral Therapy

-Cognitive behavioral therapy comes with a different vision about the treatment of a number of mental disorders comparing to other types of therapies.
+Cognitive behavioral therapy comes with a different vision about the treatment of a number of mental disorders compared to other types of therapies.
 The techniques used in this style focus on the problems and directly work to eliminate those for long-term effectiveness.
 These techniques require the active participation of the patient and therapist.
 There are a lot of benefits CBT comes with because it works to change the inner thoughts and beliefs using facts and active participation.

 Benefit 1- Support